adam-mehdi/NeuralInversion/README.md

+# NeuralInversion
 <center> <img src="neural-inversion-logo.png" width="250" height="200"> </center>

-`NeuralInversion` approximates the inversion of neural networks.
-It currently implements inversion for StyleGAN, meaning it can take in an image and find the feature vector in StyleGAN latent space with which it corresponds.
+`NeuralInversion` approximates the inverse of neural networks.
+It currently implements inverse for StyleGAN, meaning it can take in an image and find the feature vector in StyleGAN latent space with which it corresponds.